-Finally, our favorite thing to do in Belfast is visiting St. George’s Market, with its delicious homemade food, particularly the breakfast Baps (check below for more info) and the Irish fudge.
+Finally, our favorite thing to do in Belfast is visit St. George’s Market, with its delicious homemade food, particularly the breakfast Baps (check below for more info) and the Irish fudge.

-#26 Despite being the second city in Northern Ireland, Derry (or Londonderry if you English) is a much smaller town.
+#26 Despite being the second city in Northern Ireland, Derry (or Londonderry, if you are English) is a much smaller town.
 Derry is located very close to the “border” and suffered very much during the violent times of the 20th century.
-The Bloody Sunday is an example of those difficult times.
+Bloody Sunday is an example of those difficult times.

 The most important feature of Derry is its walls, the best preserved in Ireland and Great Britain.
-They quite impressive and you can walk on them all around which creates some really scenic spots.
+They are quite impressive, and you can walk on them all around, which creates some really scenic spots.

 Between the walls and the riverside is the Guildhall.
-This is an interesting building, that looks like a church but, in fact, it’s the city hall.
-Entrance is free.
+This is an interesting building that looks like a church, but, in fact, it’s the city hall.
+The entrance is free.

-#27 The Giant’s Causeway located on the north coast of the island is a singular place, a geological wonder because of its very unusual rock formations.
+#27 The Giant’s Causeway, located on the island’s north coast, is a singular place, a geological wonder because of its very unusual rock formations.
 The whole coastline area and cliffs are made of these distinctive hexagonal volcanic stone formations.
 Despite this uniqueness and very weird formation, we felt this to be a little underwhelming.

 You should note that it is not necessary to go via the visitor’s center, which charges a fee.
 So, if you manage to park your car, you can visit this UNESCO heritage for free.

-Crossing the bridge is quite expensive (8 euros), but doing the trail to it is free.
-You should know that on the other side of the small bridge there’s almost nothing, so the fee is basically to cross a rope bridge.
+Crossing the bridge is quite expensive (8 euros), but hiking the trail to it is free.
+You should know that there’s almost nothing on the other side of the small bridge, so the fee is basically to cross a rope bridge.

 Yet, I would still encourage you to do it.
 It’s quite fun and sometimes a bit windy.
 Anyhow, those are some expensive 30 seconds 🙂